wzod/docs/source/containers/about.md

 - Rekall memory forensic framework:  [remnux/rekall](https://registry.hub.docker.com/u/remnux/rekall/)
 - JSDetox malware analysis tool for JavaScript deobfuscation:  [remnux/jsdetox](https://registry.hub.docker.com/u/remnux/jsdetox/)

 Help expand this collection.
 You can create Dockerfile configs or building Docker images of malware analysis applications that are not yet present in the repository.
-Once you have built and tested your Dockerfile, [share it with Lenny Zeltser](http://zeltser.com/about/contact.html).
+Once you have built and tested your Dockerfile, [share it with Lenny Zeltser](http://zeltser.com/about/contact.html), so he can review it and, if appropriate, incorporate your contribution into the REMnux repository.